harrisonfritz/hugo-blog-harrisonfritz/content/posts/my-thoughts-on-selfhelp-books.md

 I met a guy in Tompkins Square Park who had one of the greatest hot takes I've ever heard: **No one has ever learned anything from reading**.
 I don't think this is true, but it's funny and I appreciate hot takes.
 (See my post on my annoyance with [fake hot takes]())

-- ### have no opinions or are super easily convinced by arguments This is okay, but a friend once told me *"you should always have an opinion - but be willing to adjust it."* This idea is summed up in a phrase I think coined by a podcast/VC guy (Marc Andressen): *"strong opinions, losely held"*. t makes it easier to start from something and then challenge your existing beliefes - kind of like the scientific method: make a hypothesis and test it.
+- ### have no opinions or are super easily convinced by arguments This is okay, but a friend once told me *"you should always have an opinion - but be willing to adjust it."* This idea is summed up in a phrase I think coined by a podcast/VC guy (Marc Andressen): *"strong opinions, loosely held"*. t makes it easier to start from something and then challenge your existing beliefes - kind of like the scientific method: make a hypothesis and test it.

 - ### you are only reading things that confirm your existing opinions This is a sign you are in an echo chamber and alarm bells should be going off.
 Read some stuff you disagree with